Lindsay Inglis: North Africa

 Prior to the First Battle of Ruweisat Ridge, which commenced on 14–15 July, Inglis failed to adjust his artillery support following concerns raised by Kippenberger and Jim Burrows, the commanders of the brigades involved in the planned advance on the defended ridge.
-Instead, he chose to rely on assurances from his corps commander, Lieutenant-General William Gott, that British armour would provide any necessary assistance.
+Instead, he chose to rely on assurances from his corps commander, Lieutenant-General William Gott, commanding XIII Corps, that British armour would provide any necessary assistance.
 This proved to be a mistake; although the brigades manage to seize the ridge, they were unable to hold it in the face of stronger than expected counterattacks, and the expected armour support never fully eventuated.
 Afterwards, while Inglis was critical of the conduct of the brigades and laid primary blame for the failure on them and the lack of armour, he overlooked the influence of his own role as divisional commander on the outcome of the battle.
 An attack mounted a few days later by 6th Brigade was a further failure and highlighted Inglis' failings as a divisional commander by not ensuring adequate support from his corps commander.

 In September 1942, Inglis reverted to command of 4th Brigade, and it was decided that the brigade would be converted to an armoured formation.
 As an infantry brigade, it had suffered heavy losses at Ruweisat Ridge.
 Inglis oversaw 4th Brigade's transition to armour, a process which took a nearly a year.
 He was again acting divisional commander from June to July 1943 when Freyberg was occupied elsewhere.
 Afflicted with dysentery, Inglis was repatriated to New Zealand in November 1943 for treatment.

 Italy

-Inglis returned to 4th Brigade, now in Italy, in March 1944.
-For much of the Italian campaign the brigade did not participate in large-scale operations; instead, his armoured regiments were deployed piecemeal in support of infantry operations.
+Inglis returned to 4th Brigade, now serving on the Italian front, in March 1944.
+For much of the campaign in Italy the brigade did not participate in large-scale operations; instead, his armoured regiments were deployed piecemeal in support of infantry operations.
 In the absence of Inglis while he recovered from his illness the previous three months, Kippenberger had become the preferred acting divisional commander.
 Kippenberger, commanding the division while Freyberg commanded the New Zealand Corps, was wounded shortly after Inglis arrived in Italy.
 Command of the division passed to another brigade commander, despite Inglis' seniority.
 Again overlooked as temporary divisional commander in September, Inglis requested to be relieved of his command and he was promptly sent home to New Zealand.
 For his wartime services, he was made a Commander of the Order of the British Empire.